coreos/tectonic-docs/Documentation/install/aws/aws-terraform.md

 ### Add custom TLS certificates

-By default, Tectonic provides self-signed certificates, which enables TLS and prevents user-provided TLS from being enabled for the cluster.
+By default, Tectonic will generate self-signed certificates at install time.
 To enable custom TLS certs, provide a Certificate Authority Certificate and Key (in PEM format) during Tectonic installation.

 For more information, see [Transport Layer Security (TLS) Certificates][tls-certs].